-These photos are at a fun store we go to as a road trip that has all types of things that can be used again, from the obvious fabric pieces and scraps and mat board and frames and vases and ribbons and beads...to the not so obvious- the kinds of things that usually get sent to the trash- but if you use some imagination they can become art supplies.
+This photo is at a fun store that has all types of things that can be used again... from the obvious such as fabric pieces and ribbons and beads and photo mat board and frames and wallpaper sample books and wood scraps...to the not so obvious kinds of things that usually get directly sent to the trash- but if you use some imagination they can become art ingredients.

 My son has been in a recycling club for 2 years at school.
 His main job each week is to empty the big bins of paper from his assigned classrooms into the outside paper recycle hopper to be made into more new paper.
 They also have art days too, where they make things from recycled items.
-There are both girls and boys in the club so they have made many types of arts and crafts.
-Everything from making their own homemade paper to creating beads from junk mail to thinking up new practical ways to use things -as is- that you may not have thought of, as compared to what they are usually used for.
+There are both girls and boys in the club so they have made many types of arts creations with unexpected items.
+Everything from making their own homemade paper to creating beads from junk mail to thinking up new practical creative ways to use things as is beyond their original intended purpose.